 Car brand reviews

-Should I buy a Mercedes-Benz car?
+Should I buy a Mercedes-Benz?

-Article 12 of 24
+Article 14 of 26

 How much do Mercedes-Benz cars cost?

-The E-class luxury saloon and estate arguably represent the heart of Mercedes-Benz but you'll be looking around the £40,000 mark for one of these.
+The E-class luxury saloon and estate arguably represent the heart of Mercedes-Benz - but you'll be looking around the £40,000 mark for one of these.

 Choosing the best Mercedes-Benz car

-Mercedes-Benz owners are buying into an experience that's as much about luxury as it is about prestige.
-While the traditional buyer has been tempted by big saloons like the C-class, E-class and S-class, there's a whole new breed of Merc owner who is finding that Mercedes-Benz models offer practicality and family friendliness too, notably the B-class (a rival for the VW Golf and Touran) and the GLA (a crossover 4x4).
+But while traditional buyers might be tempted by big saloons like the C-class, E-class and S-class, there's also a new breed of Merc owner going for the practicality and family friendliness of the B-class (a rival for the VW Golf and Touran) and the GLA (a crossover 4x4).